mariomedhatG/APIAutomationFinalProjectITI/README.md

 ---

 ## 🤖 Automation Testing (Rest Assured + TestNG)

 - Automated scripts were developed using **Java**, **Rest Assured**, and **TestNG**.
 - Covers CRUD operations, authentication, and error-handling scenarios.
+- **POJO-based models (`models/`)** were created for request/response payloads to ensure better maintainability and reusability.
+- **Serialization & Deserialization** were applied to seamlessly convert between Java objects and JSON during API requests and responses.
+- **RequestSpecBuilderUtil (`base/`)** was implemented to configure a reusable **Request Specification Builder**, allowing standardized setup for base URI, headers, and content type across all tests.
+- **TestNG** was used for test execution, grouping, parameterization, and suite management (via `testing.xml` and `e2e.xml`).
 - Assertions were applied for:
   - Status Codes ✅
   - Response Body ✅
   - Response Time ✅
 ---

 ## 📂 Project Structure